l7mp/learning-go/99-labs/05-resilience/README.md

 > :bulb: Tip
 >
 > Feel free to experiment with the transactional API and rewrite the key-value store data layer of `splitdim` to make use of the new API.
 You can also implement a database client to make calling this API easier.
-This exercise is optional, but it serves as a perfect way to exercise your Go skills!
+This exercise is optional, but it should give you a nice opportunity to exercise your Go skills!

 <!-- Local Variables: -->
 <!-- mode: markdown; coding: utf-8 -->